Coanalytic families of functions: Introduction

 \section{Introduction}

-Many combinatorial sets of reals constituting cardinal characteristics can be obtained by an application of the Axiom of Choice or equivalently, a wellordering of the continuum, and hence $\Sigma_2^1$ examples of such sets exist in {\sf L}, given the $\Sigma_2^1$-definable wellorder of the constructible reals.
+Many combinatorial sets of reals defining cardinal characteristics can be constructed given a wellordering of the continuum, and hence $\Sigma_2^1$ examples of such sets exist in {\sf L}, given the $\Sigma_2^1$-definable wellorder of the constructible reals.
 This was initially observed by G\"odel \cite{Godel39}.
-With more careful methods, the recursive construction can be done in such a way as to yield a coanalytic ($\Pi_1^1$) witness to the combinatorial family in question; this is of particular interest when the family is known to not be analytic as in this case this completely decides the minimal complexity of such an object.
-A robust coding technique originating in the work of Erdos, Kunen, and Mauldin \cite{Erdos1981}, later streamlined by Miller \cite{miller1989}, has been the main tool for obtaining coanalytic witnesses of various combinatorial families in models of \textsf{V=L}, see also \cite{Zoltan2014}.
-Applied in the literature at the intersection of descriptive set theory and set theory of the reals, we find theorems asserting the consistency of an inequality of cardinal characteristics with the added nuance that the witness for the cardinal of value $\aleph_1$ can be taken to be coanalytic.
+With more careful methods, the recursive construction can be done in such a way as to yield a coanalytic ($\Pi_1^1$) witness to the combinatorial family in question; this is of particular interest when the family is known to not be analytic, as then the minimal complexity of such an object is then decided by the coanalytic witness.
+A robust coding technique originating in the work of Erd\H{o}s, Kunen, and Mauldin \cite{Erdos1981}, later streamlined by Miller \cite{miller1989}, has been the main tool for obtaining coanalytic witnesses of various combinatorial families in models of \textsf{V=L}, see also \cite{Zoltan2014}.
+In the literature at the intersection of descriptive set theory and set theory of the reals, this method has been used in conjunction with the theory of preservation and indestructibility in forcing in order to show that these coanalytic sets are consistent with $\neg$\textsf{CH} or even that some cardinal characteristic inequality of interest can be realized with a coanalytic witness for the cardinal of value $\aleph_1$; see, for example, \cite{bergfalk2022projective}, \cite{FSTcofin}, \cite{BFK19}, or \cite{FischerSchrittesser_2021}.